refetaliyalcin/monte-carlo-mie-scattering-in-sphere/README.md

 can work in parallel or on a single core

-solution of radiative transfer equation in one layer pigmented plane parallel medium using Lorenz Mie theory
+solution of radiative transfer equation in spherical medium using Lorenz Mie theory

-ray is incident from air to coating. coating is coated on a substrate
+parallel plane rays are incident from air to sphere.

-substrate could be air or other material such as silver, glass etc.

-the code estimates spectral hemispherical reflectance, transmittance and absorptance
+the code estimates assymetry parameter of a large sphere

-can handle; independent scattering, boundary reflections, absorption in medium.

-can't handle; coherent backscattering, dependent scattering and polarized ray tracing.

 while calculating the scattering direction the code uses cumulative inverse relation of exact single scattering pahse function or henyey greenstein function approximation depending on choice

-a similar version works on GPU is here: https://github.com/refetaliyalcin/ColorRCMC

 if you encounter any problem you can contact me from refetali@gmail.com

-in case of use, please cite the article as:, Colored Radiative Cooling Coatings with Nanoparticles, ACS Photonics, Refet Ali Yalçın, Etienne Blandre, Karl Joulain, Jeremie Drevillon, https://doi.org/10.1021/acsphotonics.0c00513